franckalbinet/iot-uaa-isoc/labs/setup.md

 FileZilla will be used occasionnaly to synchronize or retrieve file from IoT device via ftp and Wifi of the device itself.

 Download the FileZilla ftp client here: https://filezilla-project.org/

+## Installing GitHub Desktop
+Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.

+GitHub is a web-based Git or version control repository facilitating collaborative software development.

+We will cover only the very basics of Git during these labs and will use GitHub Desktop standalone.
+If you want to have a deeper understanding, you can look at this free online course at Udacity: https://www.udacity.com/course/how-to-use-git-and-github--ud775

+So, download it here: https://desktop.github.com/ and install it.

 ## Troubleshooting